 Youth empowerment aims to improve quality of life.
-Youth empowerment is achieved through participation in youth empowerment programs.”
+Youth empowerment can only be achieved through participation in the youth empowerment programs.”

-“It is a requirement for every child in Nigeria to receive a minimum of nine years of free education.
-The government’s dominant role with funding provides funds from the Universal Basic Education Commission (UBEC), and Education Trust Fund (ETF)”.
+“It is a requirement in Nigeria that every child receive a minimum of nine/eight years of free education.
+The government play a dominant role with the funding of the education with the help of Universal Basic Education Commission (UBEC), and Education Trust Fund (ETF)”.

-In Nigeria however, there are certain things involved in participating in youth empowerment programs as there are many governmental and non-governmental youth empowerment organizations and programs.
+However in Nigeria, there are certain things that are involved before you can participate in the youth empowerment programs as there are many and lot of governmental and non governmental organizations and program involved in this.

-The very first is being a citizen of the country provable with any valid means of identification varying from a Nigerian issued birth certificate, an international passport, a national identity card issued by NIMC and/or a permanent voter’s card.
+The very first criteria is being a citizen of the country with a valid means of identification showing your validity of been a Nigerian varying from a Nigerian issued birth certificate, an international passport, a permanent voter’s card or a national identity card issued by NIMC.

 The second criteria to participating in Nigeria’s Youth Empowerment programs is one must be within the age bracket 18-29 years according to the new youth policy.

 With these prerequisites being in place any youth in the country can participate in any of the various youth empowerment programs either by the government or non-profit organizations.